About the American Rescue Plan Act

 - Equity assessments and planning related to COVID-19 and the economic crisis

-Applications will be reviewed on a rolling basis until all funds have been awarded, and no later than October 31, 2021.
+Applications are due by 11:59 p.m.
+Wednesday, October 20, 2021.
 All applicants will be given a funding status update within one month of submitting an application.

 We are prioritizing funding for applicants who often face systemic barriers to institutional funding streams, including those: